 This Special Education degree utilizes cutting-edge research and the field experience of our practitioner faculty to equip you with the knowledge and skills to effectively manage the changing demographics of the modern classroom.
 You will graduate prepared to address the cultural, language, social, and learning needs of a variety of exceptional students.

 Why a GW Master’s in Special Education for Cultural Responsiveness and Equity in Teaching?

-- ESOL and SPED PRAXIS: You will develop a professional portfolio and are prepared to sit for the ESOL PRAXIS and SPED PRAXIS exams at the end of your program.
+- SPED PRAXIS: You will develop a professional portfolio and are prepared to sit for the SPED PRAXIS exam at the end of your program.
 The program prepares you to work with students who have disabilities and those in the process of second language acquisition.

 - Theory-to-Practice Model: Build the skills and knowledge to effectively understand and address the unique needs of exceptional students with a progressive curriculum and field experiences that are built around an understanding of policy, best practices, and competences in the areas of assessment, lesson planning, cultural competency, and teaching.